 For instance, drinking warm tea (50oC or 122 F) is much safer, as compared to drinking hot tea (60oC or 140 F).
 Hot foods or beverages may increase the risk of stomach and other cancers by up to 3 times.

 On the other hand, people who prefer eating warm foods have about 80% lower risk of developing gastric cancer, as compared to those who regularly eat very hot meals!

 Hot meals may increase the risk of Esophageal cancer

-In fact, high temperature of tea, water, and food intake can significantly increase the risk of esophageal squamous cell carcinoma by more than 2-fold.
+In fact, high temperature of tea, water, and food can significantly increase the risk of esophageal squamous cell carcinoma by more than 2-fold.
 Most noteworthy, regular drinking of “burning hot” tea can increase the risk of esophageal cancer up to 4-fold.

 Esophageal cancer is one of the most common malignant tumors!
 Also, it’s one of the leading causes of cancer death.
 Furthermore, it has a poor prognosis!